speedy-ye/speedy-ye/README.md

 <p>
   Hello, <b>I am Speedy Ye.
-  <br>I am a senior web full-stack and blockchain developer.
+  <br>I am a senior web back-end and blockchain developer.
   <br>I have enthusiasm for bringing value to the people by combining modern technology and user experience.
   <br>With 10+ years of software career, I have good experience and skills to build web software to a high-quality standard in the shortest time.
   <br>I’m seeking the opportunity to devote my capabilities to building some widely used and praised products.